seek4science/seek/tech/install.md

 describing Ruby on Rails can be found at http://rubyonrails.org/documentation .

-SEEK is based on the 4.2 version of Rails, and requires Ruby 2.4.
+SEEK is built upon the 5.2 version of Rails, and requires Ruby 2.4.

 We recommend that you run SEEK on a Linux system.
 This guide is based on an [Ubuntu (18.04 LTS)](http://releases.ubuntu.com/18.04/) system.
 However, running on other Linux distributions the